Top Trump aides rush to disavow NYTimes 'resistance' article

 The Times piece slammed Trump’s leadership style as “impetuous, adversarial, petty and ineffective” and called some of his decisions “half-baked, ill-informed and occasionally reckless.”
 It said some senior officials have been working from within to frustrate parts of Trump’s agenda and protect the country from his worst impulses.

-Some of the guessing game over the authorship centered on whether the author worked in the White House or a federal agency.
-Language in the article, including the use of the unusual word “lodestar,” was the subject of wide online speculation and language searches.
+Some of the guess-the-author game centered on whether the author worked in the White House or a federal agency.
+Language in the article, including the unusual word “lodestar,” was the subject of wide online speculation and language searches.

 #NYTimesOpEd was among top-trending hashtags on Twitter.